TechProofreader/Materials-Cost-Calculator/README.md

 I left out all currency designations because they are unnecessary for an input/output computation that is based solely on math.
 I also kept the calculations to 2-D space because the most common type of calculation related to construction/renovation projects pertains to flooring plans, as walls (which would constitute the 3-D space) are frequently calculated separately.

 The goal of this script is to shorten the time it takes to calculate cost estimates for construction/renovation projects, especially related to flooring.
+Rather than mashing the buttons on a calculator all day long and converting tax rates, you can simply answer the prompts of this script and it does all of the work for you.